SysKitTeam/docs-point/docs/access-management/track-external-users-and-their-activities.md

 description: This section describes how to find information about External users in your environment using Syskit Point.
 ---

-# Microsoft 365 External Users
+# Track Microsoft 365 External Users and Their Activities

 **External Users refers to individuals who are not part of your organization but need access to your Microsoft 365 resources**, such as files, documents, etc. External users can collaborate with your organization's users, sharing and working on content.